bonigarcia/webdrivermanager/README.md

 | ``WebDriverManager.operadriver().forceCache().setup();``          | Force to use the cache version of *operadriver*                   |
 | ``WebDriverManager.phantomjs().useMirror().setup();``             | Force to use the taobao.org mirror to download *phantomjs* driver |
 | ``WebDriverManager.chromedriver().proxy("server:port").setup();`` | Using proxy *server:port* for the connection                      |

+Three more methods are exposed by WebDriverManager, namely:

+* ``getVersions()``: This method allows to find out the list of of available binary versions for a given browser.
+* ``getBinaryPath()``: This method allows to find out the path of the latest resolved binary.
+* ``getDownloadedVersion()``: This method allows to find out the version of the latest resolved binary.

 ## Configuration